shrikitamir/petadoption/README.md

 # PetPalace

-This project is a Pet Shelter App made by Tamir Shriki.
+This project is a Pet Shelter website.

 ## Description

-- This Project uses React for the Front-End, Node.js For the Back-End and mySql as a database.
+This Project uses React for the Front-End, Node.js For the Back-End and mySql as a database.
-- Front-End Deployed on Netlify.
-- Back-End Deployed on Heroku.
-- (To use the app features clone and follow the instructions because the database is needed to register and login)
-- Make yourself an admin in the database to see more features in the app.
+- Make yourself an admin in the database to see more features in the app. (change isAdmin to 1)

 ## Getting Started